 The first step is to check the thermostat inside your house to make sure it’s still properly attached and is working properly.

 2. Check the airflow around the air conditioner unit

 Next, the technician will head to the outside unit.
 It’s important you have about 2 feet of space all the way around your air conditioner.
 That helps ensure there’s proper airflow around the coils so the unit can breathe.

 Your technician will cut the power to the AC.
 With that safely off, it’s time to open up the panel and check the wires to make sure they’re connected properly and not burned.

-4. Contactor and capacitor
+4. Inspect the contactor and capacitor

 Your technician will also inspect the contactor as well as the capacitor and make sure it’s not swollen.

-5. Refrigeration pressures
+5. Measure the refrigeration pressures

 Next, the tech will put gauges on your unit to check the refrigeration pressures.
 Are they set per the manufacturer’s design?
 If they’re too high or too low, service might be needed.

-6. Compressor and fan
+6. Check the compressor and fan

 The compressor is the heart of the unit.
 Your technician will make sure it and the fan aren’t running too hard, which can cause the air conditioner to overheat.